Australia–New Zealand relations: Telecommunications

 The first international cable landing on New Zealand soil was that laid in 1876 from La Perouse, New South Wales to Wakapuaka, New Zealand.
 The major part of that cable was renewed in 1895 and it was withdrawn from service in 1932.
-A second trans-Tasman submarine cable was laid in 1890 between Sydney and Wellington, New Zealand and then in 1901 the Pacific Cable from Norfolk Island was landed in Doubtless Bay, North Island.
+A second trans-Tasman submarine cable was laid in 1890 between Sydney and Wellington, New Zealand, and then in 1901 the Pacific Cable from Norfolk Island was landed in Doubtless Bay, North Island.
 In 1912 a 1225 nmi cable was laid from Sydney to Auckland.

 The two countries additionally established communication via undersea laid coaxial cable in July 1962, and the NZPO-OTC joint venture TASMAN cable laid in 1975.
 These were retired by effect of the laying of analogue signal submarine cable linking Australia's Bondi Beach to Takapuna, New Zealand via Norfolk Island in 1983, which itself in turn was supplemented and eventually outmoded by the TASMAN-2 optical fibre cable laid between Paddington, New South Wales and Whenuapai, Auckland in 1995.

 The trans-Tasman leg of the high capacity fibre-optic Southern Cross Cable has been operational from Alexandria, New South Wales to Whenuapai since 2001.
 Another high capacity direct linkage was proposed for construction to be operational in 2013, and yet another for early 2014.
 A 2288 km fibre optic cable went live in March 2017: the Tasman Global Access cable from Ngarunui Beach in Raglan to Narrabeen Beach in Sydney.

 Migration

+Since 2023, New Zealanders are given a fast track to Australian citizenship.